Add to your Claude Code skills

 | visual-explainer | HTML diagrams, data tables, architecture views, slide decks, and KPI dashboards adapted from nicobailon/visual-explainer with journalism, newsroom, and academic design sensibilities | /visual-explainer:project-recap |

-Every skill in this repo now lives inside a plugin's skills/ directory.
-To install just one without taking the whole plugin, clone the repo and copy or symlink the nested skill folder.
+Most skills live inside a plugin's skills/ directory.
+The okf-wiki/SKILL.md, pdf-design/SKILL.md, and visual-explainer/SKILL.md root-skill packages keep the skill at the package root.
+To install one skill without taking a whole plugin, clone the repo and copy or symlink the directory that directly contains its SKILL.md.
 Claude Code discovers skills at ~/.claude/skills/<skill-name>/SKILL.md — one level deep:

 git clone https://github.com/jamditis/claude-skills-journalism.git ~/projects/claude-skills-journalism